-When a Sub-Fund has a Complete Interest in an Underlying Asset, the Custodian will hold title (or be the lender on record) to the Underlying Asset from Settlement and have all the rights and obligations associated with owning the Underlying Asset, including the right to receive income on behalf of the DomaCom Fund.
+When a Property Sub-Fund has a Complete Interest in an Underlying Asset, the Custodian will hold title (or be the lender on record) to the Underlying Asset from Settlement and have all the rights and obligations associated with owning the Underlying Asset, including the right to receive income on behalf of the DomaCom Fund.

-When a Sub-Fund has a Partial Interest in an Underlying Asset, the Custodian will secure its interest in the Underlying Asset from Settlement through registering a mortgage.
+When a Property Sub-Fund has a Partial Interest in an Underlying Asset, the Custodian will secure its interest in the Underlying Asset from Settlement through registering a mortgage over the Underlying Asset.
 Prior to Settlement the Custodian may lodge a caveat over the Underlying Asset's title to give notice of its interest in the Underlying Asset.
-From Settlement, it will generally share all the rights and obligations associated with owning the Underlying Asset with the Property Owner, other than certain rights which are specified in section 10.
+From Settlement, it will generally share all the rights and obligations associated with owning the Underlying Asset with the Property Owner.
+For further information, please refer to section 10 entitled Investment Option - Property - Partial Interest Sub-Fund.

-In relation to the Equity Mortgage product which is described in section 13, the Sub-Fund will consist of an income sub-class and a growth sub-class.
+In relation to an Equity Mortgage Sub-Fund which is described in section 13, the Sub-Fund will consist of an income sub-class and a growth sub-class.

-4.2 An Investor in a Sub-Fund is not a direct investor
+4.2.
+An Investor in a Sub-Fund is not a direct investor in the Underlying Asset